JacobDB/Expire-Sticky-Posts/readme.txt

 1. Metabox added to each post / custom post type
 2. Metabox with calendar showing
-3. Expired post with modified title
-4. Expired / Expiring Posts  widget

 == Installation ==

 1. Activate the plugin
-2. Go to Settings > Reading and set the expired prefix
-3. Add an expiration date to any post item that you wish to expire at a certain point in time
+2. Add an expiration date to any post item that you wish to expire at a certain point in time
-4. Optionally add the [expires] short code to the post content

 == Changelog ==